letscode5108/TeamSync/README.md

 5. Team members update progress as they work
 6. Manager monitors progress through the dashboard

-## System Requirements

-- Modern web browser (Chrome, Firefox, Safari, Edge)
-- Internet connection
-- Valid email address for notifications

 ## Contact

-For support or questions, contact teamsync963@gmail.com
+For support or questions, contact support@tasksync.com